shivompal/shivompal/README.md

 💡 *"Turning ideas into scalable, high-performance applications with precision and creativity."*

 ## 👀 About Me
-I am a passionate **Software Engineer | Architect** with expertise in building scalable, secure, and high-performance applications.
+I am a passionate **AI Software Engineer** with expertise in building scalable, secure, and high-performance applications.
 Currently exploring **AI/ML** and its integration into real-world web applications.

 ---

 ## 💻 Tech Stack
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)